 The 16th Annual Double Door Halloween Bash

-The Last Vegas as Billy Idol, AM Taxi as The Replacements, Hessler as Iron Maiden, Ryan Powers and the Secret Weapons, Blackbox as Social Distortion, The Sweeps, Panther Style as The Cult
+The Last Vegas as Billy Idol, AM Taxi as The Cars, Hessler as W.A.S.P., Ryan Powers and the Secret Weapons, Blackbox as U2, The Sweeps, Panther Style as The Cult

 Saturday, October 27, 2012

 Doors: 8:00 pm / Show: 8:30 pmDouble Door

 This event is 21 and overhttp://www.doubledoor.com/event/167465/